How to Treat Cystitis – Symptoms, and Causes

 A known urinary tract infection, cystitis is the inflammation or infection of the bladder, resulting in the constant need to use the toilet.
 The symptoms are believed to include a burning sensation, frequent need to urinate, and cramps in the abdomen, and lower back.
 It has been reported that women are 25 times more likely to develop it than males are.

-It is said that anyone, from babies to elderly women, may suffer from it.
-It may be started by sexual activity, feeling hot and sweaty, or being overexposed to chemicals.
-However, the most well-known cause is said to be E.Coli bacteria, which are micro-organisms that inhabit the bowel and intestines.
 They are believed to be essential for good health as it is reported that if they make their way to the bladder they might start off cystitis; however, the most well-known cause is said to be an enlarged prostate.
 Cystitis might turn into a more serious condition, such as a kidney infection, which may be witnessed by fever, backache, and shaking.
 Thus, it is thought to be vital to treat cystitis as early as possible.

 What is Cystitis